Key Takeaways

 5. Lease Renewal Fees

 This fee is typically flat or a fraction of a month’s rent.
-It covers everything from property inspections to paperwork updates and lease negotiations.
+It covers everything from rental property inspections to paperwork updates and lease negotiations.

 6. Vacancy or Holding Fee